JT Mollner

-JT Mollner is an American filmmaker and former actor.
+Jeffrey Tyler Mollner is an American filmmaker and former actor.
 He is best known for writing and directing the Western film Outlaws and Angels (2016) and the thriller film Strange Darling (2023).
 He also wrote the screenplay for the Stephen King film adaptation The Long Walk (2025).

 Early life

 JT Mollner was born in Las Vegas, the son of former singer Ginnie and former dancer Duke Mollner.
 His parents met while working at the Dunes in the 1960s, where Duke later became a card dealer.
 Mollner has an older brother named Daniel.
 He was a cinephile from an early age, and was also interested in adult novels and writing.
 He credits his aunt Deanna Mollner, who lived in Los Angeles in the 1970s and "ran around with the likes of Jack Nicholson and Roman Polanski", for introducing him to the films of Polanski as well as Stanley Kubrick and Federico Fellini.
 He has said that he always knew he wanted to be a filmmaker, though he felt it was not an option for him as his older brother had already attended the UCLA Film School.

 In 1976, Mollner's father and brother began operating the Freakling Brothers haunted house company from their home in Las Vegas.
 Mollner had become involved with the company by the age of five, later stating in 2015 that "it was a great household to be from, because you're instantly the most popular kid in school".
 The company is now best known for its "Gates of Hell" attraction, which became Las Vegas' first R-rated haunted house.
 To this day, Mollner takes three months off from filmmaking around Halloween each year to return to Las Vegas and help his family run the business.